alijatoi/MVVM-with-Hilt-Paging3/README.md

 ### Libraries Used
-Hilt (Dagger) for Dependency Injection,
+Hilt (Dagger) for Dependency Injection

 Paging3 for caching, loading from server